gpatsiaouras/nao-kicking-a-ball/README.md

 There is two worlds, the nao_robocup_long.wbt is a difference start, more far from the door, that was the one initially used with handCraftedKick.motion

 Doesn't implement a backup function as evolution code does, but instead save each generation, if restarted, will overwrite all the generations, one by one.
 It doesn't backup the god.npy file

+# How to test in Real Robot

+## Software Description
+Located in the folder nao_controller we can find the controller.py, which can be executed by running the following command:

+      python2.7 controller.py --ip <ip-of-robot> --port <port-of-robot>

+In order to use you need to install this libraries by running:

+      pip install getkey
+      pip install argparse

+> Also the naoqi library SDK should be included in the PYTHONPATH environmental variable